-This section of the regulation requires that FM O&G document a contractor selection process, obtain and evaluate performance and ensure written safe work practices.
+This section of the regulation requires that the Company document a contractor selection process, obtain and evaluate performance and ensure written safe work practices.
 This is done through a well-established Master Service Contract Process directed by our Corporate Purchasing organization in conjunction with the EH&S MS, Section 1.02 - Contractor Environmental and Safety Management Plan.
 Contractors are evaluated via reviews of their documented safe work practices, prior year's performance via OSHA 300 logs and insurance experience modifier rates (EMRs) before approved.
-Once approved, FM O&G uses ISNetworld and a contractor audit process to ensure ongoing satisfactory performance.
-This audit is done by a third party auditor hired by FM O&G, by the FM O&G EH&S staff or a combination.
+Once approved, the Company uses ISNetworld and a contractor audit process to ensure on-going satisfactory performance.
+This audit is done by a third-party auditor hired by the Company, by the Company EH&S staff or a combination.

-FM O&G documents agreement on appropriate SEMS related policies and practices with our contractors through the signing of a Master Service Contract - SEMS Addendum.
+The Company documents agreement on appropriate SEMS related policies and practices with our contractors through the signing of a Master Service Contract - SEMS Addendum; or a SEMS Bridging Document, as appropriate for the contract.

-FM O&G ensures that a contractor is knowledgeable and experienced and their personnel have the skills necessary via the review noted above and the contractor legally affirms this in the Master Service Contract.
-This is monitored and reaffirmed with the contractor audit process as well as with our annual FM O&G EH&S Management System audit.
-The Management System audit is done by in-house FM O&G EH&S staff.
+The Company ensures that a contractor is knowledgeable, experienced and their personnel have the skills necessary via the review noted above and the contractor legally affirms this in the Master Service Contract.
+This is monitored and reaffirmed with the contractor audit process as well as with our annual Company EH&S Management System audit.
+The Management System audit is typically done by in-house FM O&G EH&S staff.

-FM O&G verifies that contractors conduct their activities in accordance with our SEMS program with the aforementioned audit processes.
+The Company verifies that contractors conduct their activities in accordance with our SEMS program with the aforementioned audit processes.

-FM O&G ensures the contractors understanding and ability to comply with our SEMS program through the use of the Master Service Contract, the SEMS Addendum to the Master Service Contract, the contractor audit process and the FM O&G EH&S Management System audit.
+The Company ensures the contractors understanding and ability to comply with our SEMS program through the use of the Master Service Contract, the SEMS Addendum to the Master Service Contract, the contractor audit process and the FM O&G EH&S Management System audit.

-FM O&G provides periodic evaluations of performance using our People and Practices Observation

-(PPO) process in which all FM O&G employees are expected to participate and all contractors are encouraged to participate.
+The Company provides periodic evaluations of performance using our People and Practices Observation (PPO) process in which all Company employees are expected to participate and all contractors are encouraged to participate.
 FM O&G also utilizes post job evaluations, the contractor audit process and the EH&S Management System audit to achieve this requirement.
 The frequency of the periodic contractor audits is defined in the Contractor Audit Risk Matrix.

-FM O&G maintains an incident database and work hour history so an injury and illness log is available at any time.
-The information maintained is reported in the Form MMS-131 as directed by the regulation.
+The Company maintains an incident database and work hour history so an injury and illness log is available at any time.
+The information maintained is reported in the BSEE Form 0131 as directed by the regulation.

-FM O&G informs all personnel of known hazards using our required orientation process and through the procedures contained in the EH&S MS, Section 5.02 - Job Safety Analysis.
+The Company informs all personnel of known hazards using our required orientation process and through the procedures contained in the EH&S MS, Section 5.02 - Job Safety Analysis.
 FM O&G controls presence, entrance and exit to operating areas via our EH&S MS, Section 5.04 - Safe Work Permit System.